Extract VIC Owners Corporation Fee Notices to a Spreadsheet

 Industry GuidesReal EstateAustraliaOwners CorporationFee NoticesExcel

 A Victorian owners corporation fee notice is the document that tells a lot owner what they owe the OC, by when, and under which section of the Owners Corporations Act 2006 (Vic) the fee was struck.
 According to Consumer Affairs Victoria's owners corporation fees guidance, under the Owners Corporations Act 2006, a Victorian owners corporation fee notice must give the lot owner 28 days from the date of the notice to pay, after which an s32 final fee notice may be issued and penalty interest may accrue.
-From April 2025, the approved form must also carry hardship and dispute-resolution disclosures, including the National Debt Helpline (1800 007 007) and the Dispute Settlement Centre of Victoria.
+The current approved form also carries hardship and dispute-resolution disclosures, including the National Debt Helpline (1800 007 007) and the Dispute Settlement Centre of Victoria.

 The operational task this article addresses is narrower than what the regulator and the legal blogs cover.
-The aim here is to extract VIC owners corporation fee notice to spreadsheet form — to take a stack of approved-form notices and turn them into a working per-lot, per-period register that an investor can sort by due date, an OC committee can reconcile against bank receipts, and an accountant can hand to a client at year-end.
+The aim is to turn a stack of Victorian OC fee-notice PDFs into a working per-lot, per-period spreadsheet that an investor, committee member, or accountant can sort, reconcile, and hand over at year-end.
 That register does not exist if the data sits in PDFs.

 The scope is Victoria-specific throughout.
 The vocabulary is Victorian — owners corporation, fee, annual fee, extraordinary fee, final fee notice, lot liability, plan of subdivision, approved form.
 Readers who came here looking for the New South Wales equivalent should follow the NSW strata levy notice spreadsheet workflow instead; the SSMA 2015 vocabulary, the 30-day window, and the NSW notice form are different enough that mixing them into one tracker creates more problems than it solves.

-The April 2025 approved form OC fee notice changes do, however, make one column in the spreadsheet load-bearing in a way it would not otherwise be: the notice issue date.
+That makes one column load-bearing: the notice issue date.
 On a single-period stack, the issue date is bookkeeping.
-On a stack that straddles April 2025, it is the field that explains why the structural shape of the document shifts halfway through.
-Carry it as a proper date column from the start, and the audit question — "should this notice have shown the hardship statement?" — answers itself by date filter rather than by manual sort through PDFs.
+On a stack that spans more than one version of the form, it explains why the document fields shift.
+Carry it as a proper date column from the start, so disclosure questions can be answered by date filter rather than by manually sorting PDFs.

 Field by field: every line on the approved form and where it lives in your spreadsheet

-The approved form's field set is fixed by Consumer Affairs Victoria and the Owners Corporations Regulations 2018 (Vic), which means a Victoria OC manager fee register approved form maps cleanly to a spreadsheet header row.
+The approved form's field set is fixed by Consumer Affairs Victoria and the Owners Corporations Regulations 2018 (Vic), which means an OC manager's fee register can map the form cleanly to a spreadsheet header row.
 Every visible field on the s31 notice has a column.
 Read the form top to bottom, populate the columns left to right, and the per-notice work becomes mechanical.

 Field on the approved formSpreadsheet column